 Education is compulsory and free from age six to 15.
 Public institutions teach in German and university is free to EU students who complete their studies on time.
 After four years at primary school, children attend middle school for a further four years, followed by five years at high school, culminating in the Matura matriculation exam.

-A very high proportion of young people to on university – gross enrolment stood at 82 per cent in 2015 – but only 35 per cent of students graduate from their programmes.
+A very high proportion of young people go on to university – gross enrolment stood at 86.5 per cent in 2019 – but only 36.5 per cent of students graduated from their programmes.
 Gross enrolment rates were 103 per cent for pre-primary and primary levels and 100 per cent at secondary level in the same year.